Plantation economy: Slavery

-Atlantic slave trade

-Enslaved Africans were transported from Africa by European slave traders to Europe's colonies in the Western Hemisphere.
-They were shipped from ports in West Africa to the New World.
-The journey from Africa across the Atlantic Ocean was called "the middle passage", and was one of the three legs which comprised the triangular trade among the continents of Europe, the Americas, and Africa.

-By some estimates, it is said that some ten million Africans were brought to the Americas.
-Only about 6% ended up in the North American colonies, while the majority were taken to the Caribbean colonies and South America.
-A reason many did not make it to the colonies at all was disease and illness.
-Underneath the slave ship's decks, Africans were held chest-to-chest and could not do much moving.
-There was waste and urine throughout the hold; this caused the captives to get sick and to die from illnesses that could not be cured.

-As the plantation economy expanded, the slave trade grew to meet the growing demand for labor.

 Industrial Revolution in Europe

 Western Europe was the final destination for the plantation produce.
 At this time, Europe was starting to industrialize, and it needed a lot of materials to manufacture goods.
 Being the power center of the world at the time, they exploited the New World and Africa to industrialize.
 Africa supplied slaves for the plantations; the New World produced raw material for industries in Europe.
 Manufactured goods, of higher value, were then sold both to Africa and the New World.
 The system was largely run by European merchants.